 Step 3 Stakeholders Indicator Number Value per unit DKK Gross value DKK Source Financial indicator Uncertainty The children.
-Increase in income (primary education) 41 4,059 166,419 LittleBigHelp.
-The World Bank The expected increase in the children's The estimates for returns to education and Increase in income (higher education) hunger reduction are average estimates based on the average school and individual in Increase in income (hunger reduction) 39 2,453 95,667 The expected increase in the children's income due to them not experiencing hunger in a way that limits their learning capacity and prospects for future earnings.
-India.
+Increase in income (primary education) 42 4,074 171.108 LittleBigHelp.
+The expected increase in the children's The estimates for returns to education and Increase in income (higher education) 10 10,701 107,015 The World Bank (2021 & 2018) income due to a higher educational level. hunger reduction are average estimates based on the average school and individual Increase in income (hunger reduction) 45 2,461 110,745 The expected increase in the children's income due to them not experiencing hunger that limits their learning capacity and future earnings prospects India.
 It may be that the children in LittleBigHelp receive more educational help than an average Indian child and the estimates are therefore conservative.
 Social value: Good overall health.
-The social values are based on data from the Social value: Rough sleeping to secure housing.
-32 36,601 1,171,232 projected to 2022 values.
+39 30,480 1,188,720 HACT (2022).
+Social values from Social Value Bank that The social values are based on data from the Social value: Rough sleeping to secure housing.
+23 23,599 542,777 are projected to 2023 values.
 UK.
-To be able to use these values in India, the values have been converted from GBP to DKK and adjusted for Purchase Power Parity Social value: Temporary housing to secure housing.
-16 12,291 196,656 (PPP) to control for the different prices of goods, services etc. in India.
-As a result, the HACT values represent how we would Social value: Does not feel useless.
-48 6,063 291,024 expect Indians to value different social outcomes, even though the HACT values Social value: Able to obtain advice locally.
-48 6,343 304,464 have not been derived for the Indian population.
+To be able to use these values in India, the values have been converted from GBP to DKK and adjusted for Purchase Power Parity (PPP) to control for the different prices of goods, services etc. in India.
+As a result, the social values represent how we would expect Indians to value different social outcomes, even though the social values Social value: Temporary housing to secure housing.
+22 7,925 174,350 Social value: Does not feel useless.
+10 3,909 39,090 Social value: Able to obtain advice locally.
+44 4,090 179,960 have not been derived for the Indian population.
 Social value: Vocational training.
-10 14,533 145,330 Social value: Go to youth clubs.
-48 1,066 51,168 Volunteers.
+2 9,370 18,740 population.
+Social value: Go to youth clubs.
+45 687 30,915 Social value: Life satisfaction (WELLBY) 45 189,174 8,376,916 Frijters, P. and C. Krekel (2024) The expected monetary value of an increase of 9.5 points in WELLBYs, which is the average increase for the children.
+Volunteers.
 Social value: Regular volunteering.
-5 volunteers.
-7,432 37,160 HACT (2021).
-Social values from Social Value Bank that are projected to 2022 values.
+3 volunteers.
+4,792 14,376 HACT (2022).
+Social values from Social Value Bank that are projected to 2023 values.